Dhumez-Sebastien/ayo-reader/README.md

 npm install ayo-reader
 ```

-Param your simultanemous files reading (must be under than 1000)
+Param your simultanemous files reading
 ```
 // This is 100 files simultanemous by default ayoRead.Param({readLimit : 500});
 ```

+> **NOTE:** The number of file reading simultanemous is 1000 max

 And launch your reader

 ```